 Jeremy Meek literally grew up with Desert Star Construction in his DNA, igniting a passion for innovation in the luxury construction space.
 Jeremy’s keen desire is to advance this company’s long-standing commitment to providing clients with trademark DSC excellence.
-Jeremy’s responsibilities include managing projects, and components of projects, related to green building certifications, building retrofits and renewable energy.
-Along with a Bachelor’s degree in Construction Management from Arizona State University and a Master of Philosophy in Engineering for Sustainable Development from the University of Cambridge in England, Jeremy brings more than 20 years of on-the-job training, which he gained while working at DSC every summer since 1996.
+Jeremy currently serves Team DSC in the role of President.
+Along with a Bachelor’s degree in Construction Management from Arizona State University and a Master of Philosophy in Engineering for Sustainable Development from the University of Cambridge in England, Jeremy brings more than 27 years of on-the-job training, which he gained while working at DSC every summer since 1996.
 In 2007, Jeremy also had the opportunity to manage an out-of-town project; his best memory with DSC.
 “We take every project very personally, but in this case I actually lived on the jobsite in an Airstream trailer,” he shares.
 “That gave me a unique sense of ownership and insight into our build process, and illustrated that nobody achieves success on their own.
 I still use that experience when I work with clients today.”

 This native Arizonan likes anything outdoors that puts sun and wind in his face.
-His preferences: cycling (he plans to ride across the U.S.A. someday), hiking, photography, and SCUBA diving.
-Want to share in some of the fun?
-Go make some memories and pursue one of the adventures Jeremy has posted on his personal blog: www.BestOfZona.com.
+His preferences: cycling (he plans to ride across the U.S.A. someday), hiking, and SCUBA diving.
+One of Jeremy’s creative outlets includes landscape photography, which has led to some of his photos being featured in Arizona Highways Magazine and other similar publications; check out some of Jeremy’s photos at his personal photography website: www.JeremyMeek.com.